-In this episode, we’re talking about the mindset about getting paid for your knowledge and experience — about teaching and coaching and earning money with it.
+In this episode, we’re talking about overcoming doubt and imposter syndrome and getting paid for your knowledge and experience — about teaching and coaching and earning money with it.
 Know that there is a place for all of us.
-You can teach some basic things, if you are very niched down.
+You can teach some basic things if you are very niched down.

 Cayla started teaching piano when she was 16 years old.
 She only started playing piano at 14 years old so she has gained skills but only been taking lessons for 2 years.
 She had an older student and she could play fairly well and she wanted to do a solo for the Christmas recital.
 Cayla was scared and felt the need to teach that kid.
 It stretched her out of her comfort zone.
 The student ended up a really unique solo and the teachers were impressed.
 Cayla realized those kinds of situations stretch you.
 Those kinds of students help develop you as a coach or a teacher.

 Sometimes you really have to do a lot of digging in yourself.
 Also, you don’t really need a certification of any kind or a degree in what you’re teaching.
 You don’t have to learn from some well-known person.
 You can create a niche that never really existed before.
 You don’t need to feel less than or like a hack just because you don’t have a certification or label.
 This may even intimidate beginners and someone’s got to work with them.

 It’s really good to niche down and specialize in something.
 Your audience will see you and know that is just what they need.
 There’s so many niches that you can get into.
 You can just give the student what they need and they can move on to something else.